The Confidence-Man: As satire

-As a satire, The Confidence-Man drew inspiration from British satires like Gulliver's Travels and The Citizen of the World.
+As a satire, The Confidence-Man drew inspiration from British or Irish satires like Gulliver's Travels and The Citizen of the World.
 The highly specific chapter titles were a style popular in the 18th century in humorous books like Tom Jones and Amelia.
 Additionally, the character of the confidence man could be an allegory for how the Christian devil works as the Father of Lies in America, using the imagery of the serpent and Biblical language to make the allegory clear.
 According to Melville's biographer Hershel Parker, the way that the allegory permeates quotidian conversations makes them significant on a metaphysical level.
 Parker also saw the work as a satire criticizing Americans' willingness to accept that all is well when it is obvious that not all is well.
 Elizabeth Foster, in her introduction to a 1954 edition, called it a social satire as well as "a philosophical satire on optimism" resembling Candide in its message.
 However, stylistically, unlike Candide, The Confidence-Man "is [a satire] of subtle, pervasive, elusive irony, of suggestion and understatement rather than exaggeration, of talk rather than action."
 Cook classified the novel as a complex Menippean satire, with a plot that doesn't move forward, but in line with the satire genre, bends back on itself.
 He identified the scene where Charlie Noble and the Cosmopolitan drink as a "symposium or drinking party" which is part of the form of the classical Menippean satire.

 Melville scholar Helen Trimpi considered The Confidence-Man to be both a political satire and a novelistic adaptation of pantomime and commedia dell'arte puppetry.
 In her political reading, Trimpi argues that the titular Confidence-Man is symbolic of the antebellum Republican Party.
 This identification leads into Trimpi's observation that routinely "his [the Confidence-Man's] antagonist is a Democrat, Nativist or other opponent of the Republicans" and the collision of each character's worldview of human nature as good or selfish in the various cons.
 Trimpi views the thesis of the novel as pleading for moderation on the slavery question for the continuity of the Union.
 In her view, Melville uses the novel to warn of propaganda's tendency to mold and inflame public opinion, particularly when faced with "sectional controversy."
 Melville's characterization, which uses pantomime archetypes, enables a reading of The Confidence-Man where "the premise of the book is that the people in it are all acting out predetermined roles."
 This reading also suggests that the novel proposes that "the world may be a carnival, fair, or Shrovetide masquerade where man himself... passes in parade, always wearing a mask."
 In his examination of the novel as satire, Cook also recognized theatrical elements like pantomime, minstrelsy, and farce.